nichodges/sprklst/sparklist-nic.md

 60min read - Deep learning content aggregator that gives you 1hr of content to read every day.

 Instapooper - a mobile app that grabs a 3-4minute read from your Instapapaer/Pocket/etc. account.
-Could also includ 'deep learning' function to optimise the length of the article based on 'user feedback'.
+Could also include 'deep learning' function to optimise the length of the article based on 'user feedback'.

 Fading comments - a comments plugin for news sites whereby a user's comments on all articles only remain visible for a small period of time unless they validate.